newjersey/innovation.nj.gov/content/_impactreport2024/ai-assistant.md

 menu-title: "NJ AI Assistant"
 title-image:
   image: /assets/images/impact-report/2024/header/aiassistant.jpg
+example-image:
+  title: What New Jerseyans See
+  image-url: "/assets/images/impact-report/2024/examples/aiassistant.png"
+  caption: "The interface for the NJ AI Assistant, where State employees can interact with the powerful AI tool and enter prompts, documents, and other information in a safe, sandbox environment."
 previous-page:
   title: Helped more than 68,000 members of New Jersey’s LGBTQ+ community access critical information and services
   link: "/impact-report/2024/transgender-hub"